CapTechMobile/BlogFest2019-AppleWatch/Captech Blog/post.md

 ###Create a demo app

 To demonstrate how independent apps work, we are going to create a simple watchOS 6 app.
-We will be using the new <a href="https://developer.apple.com/xcode/swiftui/">SwiftUI</a> framework and the new <a href="https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/">SF Symbols</a> scalable icons, along with the new audio streaming capabilities of watchOS 6.
+We will be using the new <a href="https://developer.apple.com/xcode/swiftui/" target="_new">SwiftUI</a> framework and the new <a href="https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/" target="_new">SF Symbols</a> scalable icons, along with the new audio streaming capabilities of watchOS 6.

 To do this demo you will need to download and install the developer betas for macOS 10.15 (Catalina), and Xcode 11 (note that an Apple Developer account is required to download beta software from Apple).